 In recessionary times like these when food costs increase, your profit margins sink and as a food truck owner, you must take action.
-A simple tool you can use to lower your food costs is the creation and use of a waste sheet.
+A simple tool you can use to lower your food costs and stop wasting food is the creation and use of a waste sheet.

 The waste sheet tracks waste in your food truck and commercial kitchen.
 When an ingredient or item is double ordered, over cooked, spoils or just can’t be used any longer for any reason, it MUST be recorded on the waste sheet.
 Use a new form each day.